AmolShelke2/weather-app-reactjs/README.md

 # React Weather App

-Weather App created with REACTJS, HTML and Tailwind CSS.
+Weather App created with React.JS and Tailwind CSS.

 ## Tech used